STUDENTS FIRST, CADETS SECOND, SUCCESSFUL ALWAYS

 Cadet Kenneth Cowles

-CDT Kenneth Cowles grew up in Princeton MN and is a sophomore at the University of Minnesota studying Economics.
-He is seeking an active duty status upon commissioning and is interested in branching Field Artillery or Armor.
-During the Fall 2014 semester he participated in the Army Ten Miler in Washington D.C and during the Spring 2014 semester he ran on the light team at the Bataan Memorial Death March in New Mexico.
+Cadet Cowles grew up in Princeton, MN and is a senior at the University of Minnesota studying Economics.
+Upon commissioning, he will be an active duty Field Artillery officer.
+Cadet Cowles is an avid runner and a member of the ROTC Run Team for the past 3 years; he has participated in the Army Ten-Miler in Washington D.C and the light team at the Bataan Memorial Death March in New Mexico.
 His favorite part of ROTC is the challenges it offers.
-In his free time he enjoys running, reading and hanging out with friends.
+In his free time, he enjoys running, reading and hanging out with friends.

 Cadet Shayna Studenski

-CDT Shayna Studenski grew up on a small hobby farm in Sauk Rapids, MN.
-She is a sophomore in the Nursing major program at Bethel University.
-After graduation she plans on becoming an Officer in the MN National Guard.
+Cadet Studenski grew up on a small hobby farm in Sauk Rapids, MN.
+She is a senior in the Nursing major program at Bethel University.
+After graduation, she plans on becoming a Nurse in the Iowa National Guard.
 Her favorite part of ROTC is working with all the unique Cadets from many different backgrounds and learning how to be a better leader.
 In her free time she enjoys swing dancing, reading and spending time with friends and family, especially playing cards.